-Between work, school, and extracurriculars, every mom knows that your day-to-day routine often leaves little room for quality mother-daughter bonding.
-However, time between mothers and daughters is incredibly important, even if it isn’t Mother’s Day.
+Between work, school, and extracurricular’s, every mom knows that your day-to-day routine often leaves little room for quality mother-daughter bonding.
+However, time between mothers and daughters is extremely important, even if it isn’t Mother’s Day.
 Studies have shown that daughters who spend one-on-one time with their mothers have more empathy for others, better grades, and are overall more satisfied with their lives.
 So whether your daughter is 5 or 35, these mother-daughter bonding activities will help strengthen your relationship.

 No-Cost Mother-Daughter Date Ideas

 Even if you don’t technically have an event to go to, throw on a couple of aprons and bake a cake, cupcakes, or cookies with only the ingredients you already have in the house.